Purpose

 CREATE EXTERNAL TABLE partsupp ( PS_PARTKEY INTEGER , PS_SUPPKEY INTEGER , PS_AVAILQTY INTEGER , PS_SUPPLYCOST DECIMAL(15,2) , PS_COMMENT VARCHAR(199) ) LOCATION = 'hdfs://localhost:8020/tpch_csv?principal=principal_str&keytab=/path/to/keytab&krb5conf=/path/to/krb5conf_file&configs=xxx=xxx#xxx=xxx' FORMAT = ( TYPE = 'CSV' FIELD_DELIMITER = '|' FIELD_OPTIONALLY_ENCLOSED_BY ='"' ) PATTERN = 'partsupp.tbl';

-Query the data in the external table.
+Query the external table data.

 +----+----------+------------+ | id | name | c_date | +----+----------+------------+ | 1 | Emma | 2021-09-01 | | 2 | William | 2021-09-02 | | 3 | Olivia | 2021-09-03 | +----+----------+------------+ 3 rows in set